Rooney13241/MadHacks-Spring-2023/README.md

 24 Hour Hackathon at UW - Madison

-Worked on solo project, decided to follow TDS's Sponsor challenge to work with networking, something I have never touched before.
+Worked on solo project, Following TDS's Sponsor challenge to work with networking, something I have never touched before.

 Created a flask web app to run on a localhost, utilizes a python script that works with nmap to scan network ports to check for various conditions.